purity-portfolio/JT-TEG-Gas-Processing/README.md

-# Natural Gas Processing — TEG Dehydration & JT Throttling
+# Natural Gas Processing:TEG Dehydration & JT Throttling

 Simulation of a 20 MMscf/d natural gas processing plant in Aspen HYSYS.
-The goal was simple: take wet, high-pressure gas from the wellhead, dry it, drop the pressure, and recover liquid hydrocarbons — all without a refrigeration unit.
+The goal is to take wet, high-pressure gas from the wellhead, dry it, drop the pressure, and recover liquid hydrocarbons, all without a refrigeration unit.

 ---